amv/node-miniboss/README.md

 Due to the background execution logic, operators need to know wether there are unexecuted background jobs waiting in the memory of the process and thus if the server can safely be shut down without losing something.
 If the operator has set up some sort of a persistence layer for the background jobs, failed servers can no longer be just replaced with a freshly bootstrapped ones, and crashed servers might need to go through lengthy processes of sorting through corrupted database files.

-Miniboss takes the opinnionated stance that in order to achieve a reliable system, the routing server should not contain any such state, that some other party is not responsible for recovering from the loss of that state.
+Miniboss takes the opinionated stance that in order to achieve a reliable system, the routing server should not contain any such state, that some other party is not responsible for recovering from the loss of that state.
 To enforce this, Miniboss drops the support of background jobs completely.
 Because this leaves us with only foreground jobs, and Client code is responsible for handling the retries and error situations in case of broken connections, the operators can work on the assumption that Miniboss servers are completely stateless routing units.
 Hooray for easy maintenance!
 Just cut the power and bootstrap a new Miniboss Docker image to replace your outdated and failed Minibosses, and you are done!

 ### Fast failovers

-Miniboss comes out of the box with a Gearman protocol extension for SUBMIT_JOB_MSTIMEOUT that allows Clients to submit jobs with a routing timeout.
+Miniboss comes out of the box with a Gearman protocol extension for SUBMIT\_JOB\_MSTIMEOUT that allows Clients to submit jobs with a routing timeout.
 This means that if the Client submits a job with a 20 millisecond routing timeout and Miniboss responds with a ROUTING_TIMEOUT, the Client can be absolutely sure the job was not assigned to any worker, and a different Miniboss can be contacted to relay the job.

 The Client can add a bit of time to the routing timeout after each failure, which allows Clients to start with a very slow routing timeout.
 This allows quickly bypassing those Minibosses, which for some reason can not route the job quickly (or at all), but should still work pretty well in the case of real Worker overload.